So Batman is gay. Well, maybe.

 Put the two statements together and—POW!—Batman’s gay.

 For whatever it’s worth, I suspect that Batman will not be the hero DC conjures from the closet.
-Not because the decision would be absolutely antithetical to the entire idea of Batman as secular monk.
+Not because the decision would be absolutely antithetical to the entire idea of Batman as a secular monk.
 (Which is to say, that it would absolutely be ludicrous in terms of character; but DiDio is not concerned with such things.)
 But because the New DC has invested quite of lot in the idea of Batman carrying on a highly sexualized affair with Catwoman in another of their titles.
 (DiDio believed it would be the height of subversion to show Batman and Catwoman totally doing it!
 Such are DC’s attempts to épater le bourgeois.)